discordjs/guide/guide/interactions/autocomplete.md

 ## Receiving

-To receive a `AutocompleteInteraction`, attach an event listener to your client and use the `Interaction#isAutocomplete()` type guard to make sure you only receive autocomplete interactions:
+To receive a AutocompleteInteraction, you can listen to the `interactionCreate` event and use the `Interaction#isAutocomplete()` method to make sure you only receive autocomplete interactions:

 ```js {2}
 client.on('interactionCreate', interaction => {